TurnGuide: Enhancing Meaningful Full Duplex Spoken Interactions via Dynamic Turn-Level Text-Speech Interleaving: Limitations

-While the paper introduces \ourmethod{}, a novel planning-inspired text-guided speech generation approach for enhancing e2e FD-SLMs, it still presents several limitations.
-First, the effectiveness of \ourmethod{} is primarily validated on the Fisher and Candor datasets, which, although widely used, may not fully capture the diversity and complexity of real-world conversational scenarios since both Fisher and Candor are telephone conversation datasets.
+While the paper introduces \ourmethod{}, a novel dynamic turn-level text-speech interleaved generation approach for enhancing e2e FD-SLMs, it still presents several limitations.
+First, the effectiveness of \ourmethod{} is primarily validated on the Fisher dataset, which, although widely used, may not fully capture the diversity and complexity of real-world conversational scenarios since Fisher is a telephone conversation dataset.
+However, addressing this limitation would necessitate the effort of open-sourcing real-world double-channel dialogue datasets that encompass a broader range of styles.
 Second, the evaluation relies heavily on GPT-4o-based automated metrics (GPT-score) for semantic assessment, which, despite being aligned with human judgments in most cases, may not perfectly reflect the nuanced human perceptions of dialogue quality.

-We then suggest several promising directions to expand upon \ourmethod{}.
-One key avenue is to explore the generalization of the proposed framework to more diverse and challenging conversational datasets, including those featuring multiple speakers, varied languages, or more spontaneous dialogue styles.
-Enhancing robustness to noisy or low-resource settings---such as improving alignment without high-quality transcriptions or adapting to imperfect voice activity detection—would also broaden real-world applicability.
-Moreover, integrating additional modalities (e.g., visual cues or gestures) could further enrich dialogue modeling and understanding.
+Finally, although our analysis identifies an optimal decoding length of 5 speech tokens for latency, the current GLM-4-Voice vocoder requires at least 10 tokens to maintain acoustic stability; we consider the vocoder optimization beyond the scope of this work.